mattguev/hoop-dreams/README.md

 ## Audience and Features
 Solution: Build a program that helps Yahoo Fantasy Basketball players with their roster decision-making by providing a basic matchup analysis feature--comparing two teams' expected statistical outputs and declaring the likely score.

+The program will be designed with the Fantasy Basketball scoring rules detailed above, and users will be able to see the expected score between any two teams in the league based on their players' season averages.
+Having even a broad picture of the preliminary outcome against your opponent is crucial since it allows users to anticipate tightly contested categories, supplement their team with the appropriate streamers, and deny their opponent valuable resources.

 ## Datasets and Engineering

 The data for this project was scraped from the Yahoo Fantasy Basketball website using the [Yahoo Fantasy API](https://yahoo-fantasy-api.readthedocs.io/en/latest/introduction.html) ("YFA") and [Yahoo OAuth](https://pypi.org/project/yahoo-oauth/) Python packages.